1. Your personal data – what is it?

 If you are a member, we send you e-news in our legitimate interests of maintaining contact with you; we do not require a member’s consent to send them e-news.
 Nevertheless, members can unsubscribe at any time using the link included in every Mailchimp email.

 If your membership ceases, you will be deleted from our mailing list unless you explicitly consent to remaining subscribed.
 If we delete your email address, you can re-subscribe via Mailchimp in the normal way as a non-member.
-If you unsubscribe before cancelling your membership, Mailchimp retains your email address and it cannot be re-subscribed.

 3.3 We send emails to members about their membership